One of the most common ways of saving for retirement is by contributing to a 401(k), an employer-sponsored retirement savings account.

 There are two types of 401(k) plans: traditional and Roth 401(k), which differ in tax treatment.

-In a traditional 401(k) plan, elective deferrals are made from your paycheck before taxes and deposited into an investment account in mutual funds that could include money market investments, bonds and stocks.
+In a traditional 401(k) plan, elective deferrals are made from your paycheck before taxes and deposited into an investment account in mutual funds or other investments that could include money market investments, bonds and stocks.

 Since deductions to your paycheck are made pre-tax:

-- Your taxable income is reduced, and, therefore, you'll have to pay fewer taxes.
+- Your taxable income is reduced, and, therefore, you'll pay lower taxes.

-- There’s a tax fee of around 10% for early withdrawals before age 59 ½ , with a few economic hardship exceptions such as evictions and funeral expenses.
+- There’s an additional tax fee of 10% for early withdrawals before age 59½ , with a few economic hardship exceptions such as evictions and funeral expenses.

 - You’ll still have to pay income taxes on your withdrawals.

 With a Roth 401(k), elective deferrals are made from your paycheck after taxes.
 Contributions to your Roth 401(k) are taxed in the contribution year.
-And at the time of retirement (and withdrawals), your contributions and investment earnings are tax-free.
+At the time of retirement when you make withdrawals, your contributions and investment earnings are tax-free.

-Unlike a traditional 401(k) and a Roth IRA, the Roth 401(k) doesn’t have an income limit.
+Unlike a traditional 401(k) and a Roth IRA, the Roth 401(k) has no income limit.

 Contributing to your 401(k)

-401(k) accounts, both traditional and Roth 401(k), have yearly contribution limits.
+Both types of 401(k) account, traditional and Roth 401(k), have yearly contribution limits.
 Fortunately, those limits don’t include your employer’s contribution.

-Many 401(k) plans include the option for those age 50 and over to make catch-up contributions .
-The limit for this additional annual contribution for 2022 is $6,500, for a total contribution of $27,000 per year.
+Many 401(k) plans include the option for those age 50 and over to make catch-up contributions.
+The limit for this additional annual contribution for 2023 is $7,500, for a total contribution of $30,000 per year.

 How much should you contribute to your 401(k)?